Beswald/Tools/README.md

 - KeyLayout.xlsx - Key map for my keypad, this will be different for different keypads.
 The correspoding key id's will have to change accordingly.

--Scripts folder - Contains various visual basic scripts launched by macro keys.
+- Scripts folder - Contains various visual basic scripts launched by macro keys.
 Usually multi step operations or actions that needed file access etc...

 LuaMacros resources:
 MessageBoard/Help/Faq: http://www.hidmacros.eu/forum/viewforum.php?f=9